JackHughes90/BookLab/README.md

-# Whale Spotting
+# BookLab

-Welcome to Whale Spotting!
-Whale Spotting is a React frontend and C# ASP.NET backend application.
+Welcome to BookLab, a React frontend and C# ASP.NET backend application.

-Recently we have finally seen an increase in whale numbers across the globe due to conservation efforts, and we would love to keep the public and scientific community engaged with these efforts.
-We have been tasked with creating a new website to help encourage and track whale spotting.
-Inspired by the Washington Whale Museum who have been tracking whale sightings in the Salish Sea but has recently been getting less traffic, we have been hired to create a new website that integrates with their API to grab their current sightings data and expand it to cover the whole world!
+[Blurb text to be confirmed]
+[Mission statement as yet uncornfirmed]

 ## Project setup